awforsythe/TrackSniffer/README.md

 5. The script will run indefinitely, continually updating the text file every few seconds.
 In order to stop the script, simply click the **Stop** button or close **Script Editor**.

 Once you've confirmed that `track_name.txt` is being updated correctly, you can use it in OBS: add a **Text** source, check the **Read from file** box in its properties, then scroll down to **Text File**, click **Browse**, and select your `track_name.txt` file.

-## Building to an Application

-If you'd find it more convenient to run TrackSniffer as an application that can be pinned to your Dock (instead of via Script Editor), you can do that as well.
-Simply open `TrackSniffer.scpt` in Script Editor as usual, then choose **File** &rarr; **Export...**, change the **File Format** dropdown to **Application**, and then save the file as `TrackSniffer.app`.
-You can then run that Application like any other.

-If you make any of the changes described below, then you'll need to repeat these steps to export a new version of `TrackSniffer.app`.

 ## Customizing the script